alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 Since our response variable is binary categorical variable, we will be using classification algorithms such as: Logistic Regression, Random Forest Classifier, Decision Tree Classifier, K-Nearest Neighbor, and Gaussian Naive Bayes.
 We believe these models would be well fitted as our categorical variable classified as 0: Non-Carriers and 1: Heart Disease Carriers.
 We did considered the typical 80:20 ratio of 80% train and 20% test data split and adequate sample size in our testing.

 **Scaling: Standardization :**
 The idea behind using standardization before applying machine learning algorithm is to transform you data such that its distribution will have mean value 0 and standard deviation as 1.
-We use Standard Scaling .
-Except Random Forest and Gaussian Naive Bayes algorithms do not require Feature Scaling.
+We use Standard Scaling in our K-NN and Logistic Regression Models instead of Min and Max Scaler.
+Note that Decision Tree, Random Forest, and Gaussian Naive Bayes algorithms do not require Feature Scaling due to the nature that they are not sensitive to the variance in the data.

 #### Model 1: Decision Tree Classifier (notebook hyperlink)
 -	Decision Tree technique uses a upside down tree-like structure in which each condition (leaf) splits at decision making points (branch).
 This methodology can be applied to solve in both classification and regression problems.
-To "trim" down the tree structure in prevention of excessive splits, we've set the the minimum number of training inputs to use as 5, and the maximum depth as 3, which refers to the length of the longest path from the root to a leaf.
+To "trim" down the tree structure in prevention of excessive complex splits, we've set the the minimum number of training inputs to use as 5, and the maximum depth as 3, which refers to the length of the longest path from the root to a leaf.
 -	Image Screen Shot
 ##### Model 2: Logistic Regression (notebook hyperlink)
 -	Description of the Model and Images, with analysis